Active search underway near NC/SC line for suspect in NC home invasion

 A robot from the South Carolina State Law Enforcement Division entered the home to find it empty.

-Deputies have cleared the scene and do not believe the suspect is in the area, but they’re asking people to be cautious because they do not know where the suspect is right now.
+Deputies cleared the scene and did not believe the suspect was still in the area, but they asked people to be cautious because they didn't know where he was.

 “We’re checking every vehicle, checking the trunks and making sure there’s no way that individual can escape that way,” said Pete Havonec, Monroe communications director.